Pax-Nguyen/Phuc_Nguyen_Final_Project/README.md

 **Recommendations**

-**- Segment Retail and Wholesale Strategies:**
+- **Segment Retail and Wholesale Strategies:**

   Develop separate marketing and pricing plans for retail (Jan–Jul) and wholesale (Aug–Nov) customers.

-**- Target Wholesale Early:**
+- **Target Wholesale Early:**

   Launch bulk-buy campaigns around July with incentives like free shipping or early access to holiday collections.

-**- Optimize Inventory for Peak Season:**
+- **Optimize Inventory for Peak Season:**

   Stock up on high-demand items in advance of the Aug–Nov surge, especially for corporate and large-quantity orders.

-**- Seasonal Messaging Focus:**
+- **Seasonal Messaging Focus:**

   Highlight personal gifting occasions in the first half of the year and shift to bulk and holiday themes in the second half.

  #### 6.4.3 Revenue by Weekday